Research and Practice Conference "Polyculures and Permaculture"

 pavlo.ardanov(et)gmail.com, +1 (530) 219-4491 - Pavlo Ardanov

-Permaculture designs resilient functionally assembled systems, and agriculture systems are assembled from multiple plant and animal species with special accent to perennial plants.
-Permacultures increase soil fertility through nitrogen fixation, decrease soil erosion, regulate water consumption, and decrease the need for tillage thereby conserving soil nutrients.
-Permacultures require even less human intervention than other forms of polyculture because of lower harvest and tillage rates.
+Permaculture designs resilient functionally assembled systems, and agriculture systems are assembled from multiple plant and animal species with special accent to perennial plants and allocation of wild and unmanaged natural sites on the property.
+Permacultures increase soil fertility through nitrogen fixation, decrease soil erosion, regulate water consumption, and decrease the need for tillage thereby supporting natural soil fertility.